adjust/flutter_sdk/README.md

 ### <a id="qs-gps-intent"></a>[Android] Google Play Store intent

 The Google Play Store `INSTALL_REFERRER` intent should be captured with a broadcast receiver.
-If you are **not using your own broadcast receiver** to receive the `INSTALL_REFERRER` intent, add the following `receiver` tag inside the `application` tag in your `AndroidManifest.xml`.
+If you are **not using your own broadcast receiver** to receive the `INSTALL_REFERRER` intent, add the following `receiver` tag inside the `application` tag in your `AndroidManifest.xml` file for Android platform.

 ```xml
 <receiver